Top 39 Best Jungle Book Characters Of All Time

 Colonel Hathi

-He is also a loving father to his daughter, Winnie, and is proud of her when she helps Mowgli defeat the villainous tiger Shere Khan.
+He is also a devoted father to his daughter Winnie, taking great pride when she bravely aids Mowgli in the fight against the menacing Shere Khan.

 Kaa